 Human beings experience many types of emotions and feelings as we react to our thoughts and triggers from others and the outside world.
 Some estimates show that we can express up to 1000 nuances of emotion.

-American psychologist Robert Plutchik created the wheel of emotions to illustrate eight primary emotions and their varying intensities, how they are related, which ones are opposing, and how they can blend together.
+American psychologist Robert Plutchik created the wheel of emotions to illustrate eight primary emotions and their varying intensities.
+It shows how they are related, which ones are opposing, and how they can blend together.

 We tend to classify and judge emotional states as positive or negative, but that is not accurate.
-Energy in motion of itself is neither good nor bad.
-For example, joy may be considered desirable and sadness undesirable, even when it may be the most appropriate response.
+The energy moving through us is neither good nor bad.
+For example, joy may be considered desirable and sadness undesirable, even if sadness is the most appropriate response.
 Feeling anger when violated is a normal, instinctual response.
-How you choose to behave when angry may be another story.
+How you choose to behave when angry is another story.

 There is also some confusion about whether emotions and feelings are the same thing.
 We often use the words interchangeably, showing just how intertwined the mindbody connection is.

 There are only three types of feelings - pleasant, unpleasant, and neutral.
 Emotionally induced feelings span the range of feeling really good to downright awful.
 As mental states ebb, intensify and shift, you feel corresponding physiological changes, or feelings, as various sensations in your body.